"a reflective and highly intelligent young man and a wonderful musician whom Bach would have appreciated."

 Sunwook Kim.
 Isang Enders has strong relationships with international chamber music festivals such as Heidelberger Frühling, and the Marlboro Music Festival at the invitation of Kim Kashkashian.

-Forthcoming recitals include performing at Beethovenfest Bonn, Koln Philharmonie, Rheingau Musik Festival and Schubertiade with Igor Levit.
+Recent and forthcoming recitals include Beethovenfest Bonn, Koln Philharmonie, Rheingau Musik Festival, Musikalischer Sommer in Ostfriesland, and Schubertiade with Igor Levit.

 His highly-acclaimed and early recording of the Bach Cello Suites on Berlin Classics was a triumph.
 One critic describes him as a “reflective and highly intelligent young man”.
 Isang Enders is signed to Berlin Classics and SONY Music Entertainment and plays an instrument by Jean Baptiste Vuillaume (Paris, 1840).